NQL Overview and Syntax

 Applying NQL

-The circle with the inside it in the Global Filter changes from gray to blue when you need to apply a new value
+The button in the Global Filter changes to UPDATE when you need to apply a new value

-Blue means you changed a value but have not yet applied it.
-Apply the filter by clicking the return arrow ( ) icon, or pressing Enter in the NQL text box.
+If it says UPDATE, that means you changed a value but have not yet applied it.
+Apply the filter by clicking the UPDATE button, or pressing Enter in the NQL text box.

 NQL Syntax